top of page

-From FYI to FOMO: The New Way to Get Employees to Engage with your Internal Communication
+From FYI to FOMO: 5 changes to get employees excited about your Internal Communication

 Let's face it - most internal communications feel like the company equivalent of being cc’d on a cold email.